 About 30 years ago, when the first stories about HIV and AIDS emerged, I was a health reporter on the Sunday Tribune in Durban, the main city of KwaZulu-Natal, South Africa.
 This province initially seemed to be hardest hit as the epidemic raged through its people, with life expectancy dropping to just 43 years.

-The HI virus that causes AIDS would go on to become a global pandemic that we’ve had to learn to live with, albeit it with major advances in medicine and social science.
+The HI virus that causes AIDS would go on to become a global pandemic that we’ve had to learn to live with, albeit with major advances in medicine and social science.

-What I recall from those early days is that we – everyone – grappled with HIV, this major issue that spilled across all spheres of our lives, from health to the economy to how we behaved.
+What I recall from those early days is how we – everyone – grappled with HIV, this major issue that spilled across all spheres of our lives, from health to the economy to how we behaved.

 In the past week, I’ve felt like we’re back in that time.
 The coronavirus that causes COVID-19 is the bogeyman virus that threatens to surpass anything we’ve had to deal with before.
 But the similarities scream at me.